 The Products and Tools You Use On Your Hair

 If you are using heat often on your hair, you are constantly damaging it.
 Too much heat causes your hair to become dry and brittle.
 Try to limit the days that you use heat on your hair per week.
-Look into heat free styles, there are plenty of Youtube tutorials online.
-Try towel drying instead of grabbing the hair dryer.
+Look into heat-free styles, there are plenty of Youtube tutorials online.
+Try towel drying instead of grabbing the hairdryer.
 Also, look for heat tools that let you adjust the temperature.
-Blow drying your hair on a cooler temperature is the best for your hair.
+Blow drying your hair at a cooler temperature is the best for your hair.